Groups & Agencies with Jail Information

 This group works on several different areas from the Juvenile Justice Initiative to the Fair Defense Project

-- Inside Books Project – Awesome grassroots group that has been “Sending Free Books to Texas Prisoners since 1998!”
-They do it all with volunteers and donated books and donated bucks for mailing costs—and there’s a personalnote with each book!
-Give Inside Books a few bucks when you can.
+- Inside Books Project – Creative grassroots group in Austin that has been “Sending Free Books to Texas Prisoners since 1998!”
+They do it all with volunteers and donated books and donated bucks for mailing costs—and volunteers write and include a personal note with each book.
+Give Inside Books some support or come to a work session on East MLK.

 - Prison Legal News – Prison Legal News is an independent 56-page monthly magazine that provides a cutting edge review and analysis of prisoner rights, court rulings and news about prison issues.
 PLN has a national (U.S.) focus on both state and federal prison issues, with international coverage as well.
 PLN provides information that enables prisoners and other concerned individuals and organizations to seek the protection and enforcement of prisoner’s rights at the grass roots level.
 Started by a former inmate, PLN regularly challenges and sues the Texas jails that try to block inmates from receiving information or publications!

 The camp is set in the Piney Woods of east Texas and is open to children between the ages of 10 and 15.
-Camp Good News will be held June 5 – 11, 2011.
+Check with Camp Good News for dates in the coming year.
 There is no cost to the parent or caregiver, however, participation is limited to 60 children who are accepted on a first come, first served basis.
 Camp Good News is held at beautiful Camp Allen (near Navasota) which is owned by the Episcopal Diocese of Texas.

 For more information write or call: